justUmen/PopUpLearn/README.md

 # LOGS

-Todo : Record all errors and successes in logs/ with dates to organize and try to guess what the user know well, don't know, probably forgot, etc...
+Todo : Using existing logs, PUL should try to guess what the user know well, don't know, probably forgot, etc...
-Simple first, then machine learning testing prediction system !?
+Simple first, then machine learning future prediction system !?

 # Optional : LAUNCH WITH ARGUMENTS (2 variables that control time)